All Episodes

 She was, I guarantee she was more intimidating than I was.

-And I said, We would love for you to see these, but there's 15 hours of it.
+And I said, we would love for you to see these, but there's 15 hours of it.

-We'd have to edit it down, and as soon as it started being edited, you'd have some people complaining that the wrong stuff was shown of certain certain uh contestants.
+And as soon as it started being edited, you'd have some people complaining that the wrong stuff was shown of certain contestants.

-So we we couldn't do that.
+So we couldn't do that.

-We did it's it's done the best way it can.
+It's done the best way it can.

-But they were in there, and and this is from the behind the curtain show, which is the one-hour pre-show that they'd never done before, and they had cameras in there during the interviews, and they did a a montage of uh me talking about questions that I'd asked the contestants.
+And they had cameras in there during the interviews, and they did a montage of me talking about questions that I'd asked the contestants.

 What does it mean to be an American to you?